Toolbar in Blazor Gantt Chart Component

 Custom toolbar items

-By default, the custom toolbar items are at left position.
-You can change the position by using the Align property.
-In the following sample, the Quick Filter toolbar item is positioned at right.
+By default, custom toolbar items are aligned to the left.
+However, you can change their position using the Align property.
+In the example below, the Collapse All toolbar item is aligned to the right.

 <SfGantt @ref="Gantt" DataSource="@TaskCollection" Toolbar="Toolbaritems" Height="450px" Width="900px" AllowFiltering="true">